Award Winning Cheltenham Dog Training and Gloucestershire Pet Behaviour Specialists

 You are often made out to be a bad dog owner or told your is being naughty.

 Your dog is too nervous to leave the house

 Walking your dog often leaves you embarrassed, stressed and frustrated

 You are struggling with your new rescue dog or puppy

 Discover enjoyable walks, without the embarrassment or a happy sociable dog who has the best start when settling in.

-As an accredited dog trainer and pet behaviourist, Helen Motteram (BSc Hons) and puppy specialist, Tristan Motteram our methods are kind, ethical and effective.
+Based in Charlton Kings, Cheltenham as an accredited dog trainer and pet behaviourist, Helen Motteram (BSc Hons) and dog trainer Tristan Motteram our methods are kind, ethical and effective.
 Through our unique, ongoing, success programmes we are here to coach, mentor and offer you emotional support, every step of the way.